 TRaC testing keeps students working at a consistent, measurable level and pace.

-GCSE (ITY/EAP) grade boundaries roughly correspond to the following:
+GCSE (ITY) grade boundaries roughly correspond to the following:

 Parents are encouraged to monitor TRaC performance and pass their comments and exhortations to their children accordingly.
-For a fuller discussion or explanation of your son or daughter’s TRaC test record please contact the Director of Studies: firstname.lastname@example.org
+For a fuller discussion or explanation of your son or daughter’s TRaC test record please contact the Deputy Head: firstname.lastname@example.org